kiti15237/microbiome2/dada2/README.md

 #Instructions for how to run the dada2 pipeline.

 ###1.
 Dada2 requires separate fastq files for each sample.
 We therefore rely on the qiime library function to label every read with the sample it came from
   * This command needs to be run FOR EVERY R1 and R2 file of raw reads
 `split_libraries_fastq.py -i /scratch/users/mmdavid/autism_mic_backup/Argonne_Dec2015/Undetermined_S0_L001_R2_001.fastq -o /scratch/users/ctataru5/microbiome/dada2/Argonne1_Dec/R2_r -m /scratch/users/mmdavid/autism_mic_backup/Argonne_Dec2015/maudedavid-1.txt --store_qual_scores --store_demultiplexed_fastq -b /scratch/users/mmdavid/autism_mic_backup/Argonne_Dec2015/Undetermined_S0_L001_I1_001.fastq --barcode_type goley_12`
  * There is now an sbatch and bash script to do this.
 Just open the splitLibraries.bash and adjust the path name, then sbatch run the splitLibraries.sbatch script

 ###2.
+We can try to seperate the reads into files by their sample number directly, but it will take about 3 hours.
+INSTEAD, break the fastq files up into 1000000 line chunks using
+`bash splitFileChunks.bash` after fixing appropriate parameters at the top of the script.
+This will create a chunks folder in both R1_f and R2_r folders.

+###3.
 Use the R script split_fastq_bySample.R to extract separate fastq files for eah sample.
   * This command needs to be run FOR EVERY R1 and R2 seqs.fastq file output by the previous step
   * To reflect manual changes made in the mapping file during combination, sample 81 is changed to sample 181.1 and sample 180 in the Argonne2_March batch is changed to 180.1.
 `ml load R/3.3.0 `
 `python split_fastq_bySample.py {directory/R1_f/seqs.fastq}`
  * Also an sbatch and bash script for this.
 Adjust the path name in split_fastq_bySample.bash and run sbatch split_fastq_bySample.sbatch
+`sbatch split_fastq_bySample.sbatch` FIRST change appropriate parameters at the top of split_fastq_bySample.bash.
+Should output files to R1_f/splitBySample and R2_r/splitBySample

+###4.
+Concatenate the chunks of the same sampleid back together
+`bash catSample.bash` after changing parameters

 ###3.
 Delete reads that are not present in both the forward and reverse read files for each sample.
 Dada2 can't deal with incompatible read identifiers:
 `cd {path to fastq files by sample}`